patricksavalle/devops-project-template/content/planning-method.md

 Without a functional design a much higher refactoring load can be expected as correct modularity needs to be discovered and corrected on the fly.

 > General purpose method that is a good choice for:
-> - Teams of up to 10-12 persons
+> - Teams of up to 10 persons
 > - Medium size, trivial / conventional applications that don't need extensive design
 > - Applications that have natural increments / modularity like web applications and REST-API's
+> - Scrum is not suited for maintenance-dominant projects or operations / incident-management, once the functionality stabilizes, Kanban is a better choice

 ## Kanban